ArashiXP/Group7-Compiler/VM/Michael/readme.md

 I moved all the stuff I didn't need into files to reduce clogging, so the other test files and the asm code.
 From what I saw in the slides, the bof, instructions, machine_types, regname, and utilities are the only codes we need for the VM

+Also made good progress on the output/.myo part of the project.
+Need to fix the formatting, and eventually make it produce a .myo file since it just prints to terminal

+to compile use
+### gcc -o vm vm.c bof.c utilities.c instruction.c regname.c machine_types.c

+to test the .lst's

+### ./vm vm_test#.bof